-Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas
+Blue Eyed Mama | Family Recipes, Crafts & Homeschool Ideas

-A Raven Craft, Nevermore
+A DIY Raven Craft, Nevermore

 A Raven Craft Perfect for Poe, Halloween, or Anytime!

-I am posting this in July (it is actually September now… welcome to my blog, where I attempt to post regularly but rarely do), we made it in February, and it probably won’t be popular until October (if at all)… here is my post on how to craft a raven!
+I am posting this in July (it is actually September now… welcome to my blog, where I attempt to post regularly, but rarely do), we made it in February, and it probably won’t be popular until October (if at all)… here is my post on how to craft a raven!

-You might be wondering why someone would need to craft a raven or a crow, this could be a crow… or any bird for that matter, and the answer rests with Edgar Allan Poe.
+You might be wondering why someone would need to craft a raven or a crow—this could be a crow, or any bird for that matter—and the answer rests with Edgar Allan Poe.

 Homeschool is Usually to Blame